eniora/InstantID-Unlocked/README.md

 - Generate multiple images in one run, each with a random seed.

 👤 Face Enhancement
-- Enhance Non-Face Region with adjustable padding with profiles: Defaultm Balanced, High, or Custom padding amount.
+- Enhance Non-Face Region with adjustable padding with profiles: Default, Balanced, High, or Custom padding amount.

 ⚡ Performance
 - Tweaks to improve VRAM usage compared to the original repo.